Tim Scott McConnell

 Don’t Let Your Babies Grow Up To Be Cowboys – W. Jennings.

 Angel – J. Hendrix.
 Alt Rock.
 Incorporating the new production sounds, particularly crisper and more open and authentic drums.

 A number of the tracks will be posted with audio stems, for budding mix engineers into giving that a whirl.
 Particularly Layla (which is supposed to be a rural Turkish flavoured remix), Call Me – the Debbie Harry track (supposed to be more of a deeper Dub reinterpretation).
 A couple of others, like My Baby Just Cares for Me, I Don’t Claim to Be An Angel and Shine A light, which I sense need either new vocals or some traditional Gospel backing accompaniment.

 Layla – Derek and the Dominos, Eric Clapton and Jim Gordon.

 Shine A Light – Jagger/Richards.
-According to the Stones, this seems have been written about Brian Jones.
+According to the Stones, this was written about Brian Jones.

 Call Me – Dub/Electronic – D. Harry.

 Lover You Should Have Come Over – J Buckley.